Scott Scurlock

 William Scott Scurlock (March 5, 1955 – November 28, 1996), nicknamed the Hollywood Bandit or simply Hollywood, was an American criminal who robbed banks in the Seattle area during the 1990s, during which he used Hollywood-quality make-up and disguises.
 He is credited with successfully robbing 19 banks, though one source gives the figure as 18 because he was not involved in the first one.
 His last attempt ended in a police shootout with Scurlock escaping the scene.
 His two accomplices were captured and one gave up Scurlock.
-He killed himself via gunshot to the head after FBI agents cornered him in a trailer and called out to him to surrender.
+He killed himself via a gunshot to the head after FBI agents cornered him in a trailer and called out to him to surrender.

 1970s and 1980s

 William Scott Scurlock was born in Maryland and grew up in Reston, Virginia, the son of a minister.
 In 1974, Scurlock moved to Hawaii and reunited with his friend Kevin Meyers, who went to the University of Hawaii on a pole vault scholarship.
 After Meyers' scholarship ended, the two friends moved to the North Shore of Oahu, where they lived on a five-acre tomato farm.
 They worked in Honolulu for a company called Hawaii Plant Life and Privacy Fences four days a week and the rest they spent on the North Shore.
 In 1976, while hiking, Scurlock and Meyers came across a small marijuana farm.
 They later returned and stole a number of marijuana plants, which Scurlock subsequently sold.
 Though he had not planned on becoming involved in the drug trade, Scurlock liked having his own marijuana plants hidden on the tomato farm.
 When the farm's owner found out, Scurlock was kicked off the property, and Meyers moved to Banff National Park in Canada soon thereafter.
 Scurlock left Hawaii and moved to Olympia, Washington.

 In 1978, Scurlock enrolled at Evergreen State College, dreaming of becoming a doctor.
 He excelled in college, including chemistry classes.
 As a result, Scurlock began sneaking into the school chemistry lab at night through the ceilings to make methamphetamine, which he subsequently sold.
 With the money made from dealing, he owned 20 acre of secluded land near Olympia that had a small house on it.
 He used the house for methamphetamine production and built a three-story tree house on the property.
-Scurlock bragged that he and others built the tree house two weeks, working day and night "due to being high on meth."
+Scurlock bragged that he and others built the tree house in two weeks, working day and night "due to being high on meth."
 But that was not the case, as a later source said that it took them an estimated 3-4 months to build the tree house.
 The tree house included an extra-large fireplace, outdoor bathtub, and an emergency escape using rope lines to zip through the woods.